pleszczy/recruitment-task-for-walkme/README.md

 - **Note**: Verify whether an activity can extend over multiple days.
 If it's limited to just one day, we can simplify the logic and reduce computational complexity.

+### 8. Git configured to point to a private repository gitlab.walkmernd.com

+**Resolution**: Use a public GitHub account to host the project and setup CI

 ## Project Structure Overview

 This project aspires to adhere to the `Clean Architecture` principles.
 However, due to time constraints, its